nock/nock/README.md

 Note that while a persisted scope will always intercept the requests, it is considered "done" after the first interception.

-If you want to stop persisting a persistent nock you can call `persist(false)`:
+If you want to stop persisting an individual persisted mock you can call `persist(false)`:

 ```js
 const scope = nock('http://example.com')